Timeline view charts

 - CPU Activity

-The percentage of the CPU time spent in system or user code, the remainder being idle time.
+- The percentage of the CPU time spent in system or user code, the remainder being idle time.
 The CPU activity chart is not user-configurable.

 - Disk IO

-Measures the number of times the core triggered reads and writes to disk.
+- Measures the number of times reads and writes to disk were triggered.

 If you are using a target with more than one core, some graphs in the Timeline view have a disclosure control.
 Use this to break each graph into multiple sections, one for each core in your system.